 Your kidneys make urine, which is transported to your bladder along tubes called ureters.

-It then sits in your bladder.
+The urine then sits in your bladder.
 Your bladder can hold about 500ml of urine, but you feel the need to go when it’s holding around 300ml.

 To urinate, your urethral sphincter (the muscle controlling the bladder outlet) and pelvic floor muscles relax, and your bladder contracts (squeezes) so that it empties.